surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Return.md

 `return` keyword to make the logic of leaving a scope explicit.

-In PowerShell, the results of each statement are returned as output, even without a statement that contains the Return keyword.
+In PowerShell, the results of each statement are returned as output, even without a statement that contains the `return` keyword.
 Languages like C or C\# return only the value or values that are specified by the `return` keyword.

 > [!NOTE]